UFST-appudvikling/ticketauth-android/docs/README.md

 #### Optional callback
 It is possible to pass a callback function to login inorder to notified whenever the login is complete.
-This is useful for detecting if the user cancelled the webflow (by closing the browser) etc.
+This is useful for detecting if the user cancelled the web flow (by closing the browser) etc.

 ```kotlin